buildium/css-standards/README.md

 <ul>
 	<li>Define colors in their own less files using upper-case, long-hand Hex format.
 For example #FFFFFF;</li>
 	<li>Define all sizes in properties that take 4 arguments:  border: 0 0 0 1px vs border-left: 1px;</li>
-	<li>Overriding classes use more specific properties, if possible:  border-left: 1px vs border: 0 0 0 1px;</li>
+	<li>Use more specific properties when overriding classes, if possible:  border-left: 1px vs border: 0 0 0 1px;</li>
 </ul>

 ## Formatting

 <ul>
 	<li>Curly braces should start on the same line as the class name, with one space between.</li>
-	<li>Each property should have it's own line, with semi-colons, and one space between.</li>
+	<li>Each property should have its own line, with semi-colons, and one space between.</li>
 	<li>Avoid using 0px, 0em, etc.;  instead use 0.</li>
 	<li>Each class should have a line between.</li>
 	<li>Avoid nesting classes, if possible.</li>